mosaba7i/42-core/fract-ol/README.md

 # 🌌 fract-ol — Visualizing Fractals in C

 > *This project has been created as part of the 42 curriculum by malsabah*
-> Turning mathematics into real-time visual art using MiniLibX

 <p align="center">
   <img src="https://media.giphy.com/media/oBQZIgNobc7ewVWvCd/giphy.gif" width="320"/>